Who is eligible?

 - Have been officially admitted at CSUCI

-- Awarded an Associate's Degree for Transfer (ADT) in the approved majors listed below.
+- Awarded an Associate's Degree for Transfer (ADT) in any of the approved majors listed below, or have completed the GE's and Lower Division Major Requirements

 *Candidates are selected based on their ability to be successful in completion of the program.